 3. Emotional Stress: Never forget the kids don’t understand things the way adults do.
 Consequences of your DUI like inability to drive with the kids and potentially decreased or supervised parenting time with them will be confusing.
 Kids will not understand how and why this happened (let’s face it, you are the hero).
 Watching you be required to blow into an interlock device will shake your kids’ confidence in the safety and security you can provide.
 It is not unusual for kids who are exposed to this situation to need some counseling to help them cope and rebuild their trust in you.

 4. Protect Yourself and Your Family: While it is never a good idea to drink and drive, it is especially dangerous during the holiday season when law enforcement agencies put a special emphasis on stopping people suspected of drinking and driving.
 This means the likelihood that you will be caught goes up exponentially.
 Don’t make the mistake of thinking that just because you are a few miles from your home that you’ll be okay.
 If you have been drinking (even if you think you are okay to drive) err on the side of caution and call a taxi, Uber, or Lyft to take you home safely.

-If you or a family member are facing DUI charges, attorney Nicole Stearns is now offering criminal defense services in addition to practicing Family Law.
+If you or a family member are facing DUI charges, attorney Nicole Lawrence is now offering criminal defense services in addition to practicing Family Law.
 Schedule a consultation with her today.